 Our Audit partners have already been informed, which should not significantly impact your audit.

-If your audit finishes before February 1st, 2022, you should continue using the Server Agent and switch over after your audit.
+If your audit is completed before February 1, 2022, you should continue using the Server Agent and switch over after your audit is finished.

 Otherwise, provide evidence from at least one other scanner.
 The work involved should be minimal if you're using any other tool.
 Find more info here.